 Terms: Fall 2012, Winter 2013, Summer 2013

-Instructors: Julia Gavrilova, Jolan Ilona Kovacs (Fall) Thomas Davidson, Jolan Ilona Kovacs, Geoffrey Conquer, Marek Krowicki, Julia Gavrilova (Winter) Thomas Davidson (Summer)
+Instructors: Julia Gavrilova, Jolan Ilona Kovacs (Fall) Thomas Davidson, Jolan Ilona Kovacs, Geoffrey Conquer, Marek Krowicki, Jonathan Vromet, Julia Gavrilova (Winter) Thomas Davidson (Summer)

 Prerequisite: MUSP 170